syncfusion-content/uwp-docs/uwp/Pivot-Client/OLAP/PivotClient-Components.md

 ## Axis element builder

-The axis element builder allows you to build elements in the axes of the SfPivotClient.
+The axis element builder allows you to build elements in the axes of the Pivot Client.
 This supports four axes: categorical, series, filter(slicer), and value.
 Based on the construction of the axes, the SfPivotGrid and the SfPivotChart will display the resultant data.

 ### Categorical axis (columns)